 Microsoft Office Home & Student 2013 RT is included in Windows RT, and Office 2013 RT is included in Windows RT 8.1.
 Both contain touch-optimised desktop versions of Word, PowerPoint, Excel and OneNote, and Office 2013 RT also includes Outlook.
 Some features and programs are unsupported.
 For more details, see the Office 2013 RT product page.

 Windows RT 8.1 is compatible with printers, mice, keyboards, speakers and other devices that have the Designed for Windows RT logo.
 These devices work out of the box – and you don't have to install drivers.
 Some older devices might not work with Windows RT 8.1.
 To check what's compatible, see the Windows Compatibility Center.

-    For information about how to move over your files, personalise your PC, add your friends and favourite sites and get the applications you want, see the Getting started tutorials.
+For information about moving over your files, personalising your PC, adding your friends and favourite sites, and getting the apps you want, see Windows support.